digirati-co-uk/digital-preservation-docs/rfcs/003-preservation-api.md

 | `binariesToPatch`  | A list of Binary objects to be updated within the Digital object from keys in S3.
 The `@id` property gives the URI of the binary to be patched, which must already exist.
 The `name` property of the Binary may be any UTF-8 characters, and can be used to preserve an original file name.
 This may be different from the originally supplied `name`.
 The `location` must be an S3 key within the Deposit.
 The `digest` is only required if the SHA256 cannot be obtained by the API from METS file information or from S3 metadata. |

 > ❓* Do we require the version to be specified (and require it to be the current version) if you've manually built an ImportJob?
 As a means of avoiding conflicts?
+"I think I'm basing this job on v2, I didn't realise the object was at v7 because Fred has been fiddling about with it".

 > ❓What kind of safeguards do we want? e.g., if you specify a binary to delete that isn't there, is that an error?
 Obviously any binariesToAdd that aren't there is an error.
 What if you specify a binary to add that's already there?
 Error - use binariesToPatch instead.
 Do you need to provide the binary+digest in S3 if you ONLY want to patch the `name` property?

+> ❓In the storage API prototype there are separate path properties for location within the object.
+Here, we use the fully qualified URI for everything, in the '@id` property: `https://preservation.dlip.leeds.ac.uk/<path/in/repository>/<path/within/object>`.
+This is harder to manage, callers will have to construct more, but it avoids any repetition and is always explicit.
+Is it usable though?

-### Generate Import Job
+#### Generate Import Job

 Requesting an Import Job to be created from the files in S3 makes no changes to any state, and is retrieved with a GET: